WillKWL/2023_IMI_BIGDataAIHUB/Task2B/README.md

 - Available data
   - Scotiabank synthetic data: UofT_nodes.csv (KYC, Transactional data and Risk Rating)
 - Challenges in modeling
-  - Model is prone to overfitting on the 50 bad actors
+  - Model is easily prone to overfitting on the 50 bad actors given the extreme data imbalance
 - Use case
-  - Once we have identified the bad actors, we should consider punitive actions such as closing their accounts and reporting them to the authorities
+  - Once we have identified the bad actors, there may be punitive actions such as a full investigation, temporarily freezing their accounts and reporting them to the authorities

 ## 2) Data Understanding